Dichotomic probability representation of quantum states: Quantum states and probability vectors

-According to our previous considerations and notation, here $N=3$, the Hilbert space is ${\cal H}\equiv { \mathbb C}^3$ and we have to measure $N+1= 4$ independent families of $N-1=2$ commuting observables, which, as for the two-levels system, can be chosen to be a Cartan subalgebra of the relevant Lie algebra, here $\mathfrak{u}(3)$, in four different realizations.
+According to our previous considerations and notation, here $d=3$, the Hilbert space is ${\mathcal H}\equiv { \mathbb C}^3$ and we have to measure $d+1= 4$ independent families of $d-1=2$ commuting observables, which, as for the two-levels system, can be chosen to be a Cartan subalgebra of the relevant Lie algebra, here $\mathfrak{u}(3)$, in four different realizations.
 For each choice of Cartan subalgebra, to which we add the identity, their joint diagonalization yields three eigenvectors, which play the role of the eigenvectors of Pauli matrices in the previous subsection.
 This is the tomographic approach, which allows to reconstruct the state as it is detailed in \cite{Vitale16}.

 Such a procedure becomes however difficult to apply in practice with increasing number of levels.
-The approach we want to pursue in this paper is, instead, to use our knowledge of the two-levels system and characterize all parameters of a qu-dit state in terms of dichotomic probabilities which are reconductible to the $\mathfrak{u}(2)$ subalgebras of the relevant $\mathfrak{u}(n)$.
+The approach we want to pursue in this paper is, instead, to use our knowledge of the two-levels system and characterize all parameters of a qudit state in terms of dichotomic probabilities which are amenable to the $\mathfrak{u}(2)$ subalgebras of the relevant $\mathfrak{u}(n)$.